djberg96/sctp-socket/README.md

 Currently this has only been developed and tested on Linux.
 Other platforms will probably only be supported via community contributions.

-On Ubuntu 20 and possibly other Linux variants, the sendv method is not available.
+The sendv method is not available on some Linux variants.
 Use the sendmsg method instead.

 Please report any issues on the github project page.